4yony4/april_ros2/src/nc_controller/README.md

 ## Output topics

 * /nc_controller/detected_human_motion -> Which for now only sends the human detected motion (see april_msgs/msg/human_motion.h) for more information on the message structure.

+## Development process

+To add new code is recomended to use either the SRC folder for C++ files or the appropiate folder for Python scripts.
+The libraries that this system uses are defined in the metavision_ros_diver repo in the web, also in the Prophesee page as well as in the event_ros_tools repo.